BIZZARI SENDS BOSTON COLLEGE PAST MAINE IN OVERTIME, 4-3

-Sophomore forward Melissa Bizzari netted the game-winning goal for the Eagles
+Sophomore forward Melissa Bizzari scores at 2:56 of overtime for Eagles

 ORONO, Maine - The University of Maine women's hockey team fell in overtime to No. 4 Boston College by a score of 4-3.
 The decision now puts the Black Bears at 9-6-4 overall and 4-4-3 in Hockey East play while the Eagles improve to 11-4-1 overall and 6-2-1 in Hockey East action.
 Kelly McDonald (Ancaster, Ontario) found the back of the net twice for the Black Bears and Brittany Dougherty (Chesterfield, Mich.) netted a goal as well.

 Boston College took an early 1-0 lead just over a minute into the first period on a goal by Jackie Young.
 On the play, she was assisted by Ashley Motherwell and Alex Carpenter.
 The Black Bears responded at 17:35 on a power play when Kelly McDonald grabbed her first career goal to tie the game at 1-1.
 Assisting her on the goal was Danielle Ward (Lansing, Mich.), her ninth of the season, and Melissa Gagnon (St. Gilles, Quebec), giving her seven on the season.
 McDonald struck again for the Black Bears at 19:01 for her second goal of the game and of her career.
 She found the back of the net on a wrist-shot to give Maine a 2-1 lead.
 Danielle Ward earned her second assist of the game and her tenth of the season.
 The first period would end with the score 2-1 in favor of the Black Bears.